 To round out our photography tour a spent 3 days in one of the premier African Game parks, the Maasai Mara.
 The Mara is a huge swath of land, that is home to a large number of wildlife including the big 5.

 On our first day, we had a great game drive checking off all of the big 5, the lion, leopard, elephant, buffalo, and rhino.
 We even saw a leopard up in a tree, something that was high of our list.
 Other highlights included a few large male lions, plenty of elephants and some great landscapes.

-The part of the Mara that will always stick out in our minds is one large lion pride that march right past our safari vechiles.
-A pride of 14 strolled through the thick green grass of the savana and right between our trucks as we snapped pictures of the group.
-The thick grass made it tricky to get the focus just right, but we go some nice shots of the pride.
+The part of the Mara that will always stick out in our minds is one large lion pride that march right past our safari vehicles.
+A pride of 14 strolled through the thick green grass of the Savana and right between our trucks as we snapped pictures of the group.
+The thick grass made it tricky to get the focus just right, but we got some nice shots of the pride.

 The Maasai Mara was the perfect end to out photography tour with no shortage of amazing things to see and photograph.
 We hope everyone that participated in the tour took away with a better understanding of photography.